 Join as a full member to receive all the benefits as listed below, including access to our renowned journal, the British Journal of Haematology.

-For established haematology professionals, including Specialty Trainees, Academic Clinical Fellows, Specialty Doctors, Post-doctoral researchers and scientists and Allied Health Professionals of bands 7-8a.
+For established haematology professionals, including Specialty Trainees, Academic Clinical Fellows, Specialty Doctors, Post-doctoral researchers and scientists and Allied Health Professionals of bands 8a.

 The reduced membership is also available to those living and working Low-and-Middle-Income Countries, and students or retired professionals that wish to access the British Journal of Haematology.

 Full (Reduced) members receive all the benefits of full membership at half the price.
-To access the full (reduced) membership you will need to supply documentation proving your eligibility, such as proof of course acceptance or confirmation from your supervisor or Head of Department.
+To access the full (reduced) membership you will need to supply documentation proving your eligibility & confirming the length of your tenure, such as proof of course acceptance, a current contract, an estimated CCT date or confirmation from your supervisor or Head of Department.

-For those at the start of their career in haematology: undergraduate and post-graduate students, foundation doctors, core trainees, STP trainees and allied health professionals up to and 6.
+For those at the start of their career in haematology: undergraduate and post-graduate students, foundation doctors, core trainees, STP trainees and allied health professionals up to and including Band 7.

 To show our appreciation for our longstanding members, Associate membership is also available to members when they retire.
 To take advantage of this please contact our Membership Team on 020 7713 2095 or email@example.com.